The Tainted Cup

-Plot
+Summary

-Premise
+Setting

 The Empire of Khanum is surrounded by a sea wall.
-Each wet season, leviathans emerge from the deep ocean and are turned back by imperial weaponry.
+Each wet season, leviathans emerge from the ocean and are turned back by imperial weaponry.
 Imperial citizens live in constant fear of a breach in the walls.

 The administrative branch of the Empire includes divisions called Iyalets; these include the Iudex (investigators), Legion (armed forces), Engineers (infrastructure), and Apothetikals (botanical modification).
 Apothetikals use leviathan-derived technology to modify both plants and humans, giving them special powers.
 Humans who have received apothetikal modifications are called sublimes.
-Several types of sublimes include engravers (who have perfect memory), axioms (who have augmented mathematical abilities), and cracklers (who have enhanced physical strength).
+Several types of sublimes include engravers (who have perfect memory) and axioms (who have augmented mathematical abilities).

 The Empire is divided into various cantons.
 Years before the start of the story, the canton of Oypat was overrun by a modified plant known as dappleglass.
 Despite the efforts of the apothetikals, no cure for dappleglass infestation was found.
 The entire canton was sealed off, and its citizens were evacuated to other regions.